aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/ruby/ruby-programmers-guide/programming-with-documents-in-ruby/working-with-bookmarks-ruby/_index.md

 ﻿---
-title: Working With Bookmarks in Ruby
+title: Working With Bookmarks in Ruby – Aspose.Words for Java
+articleTitle: Working With Bookmarks in Ruby
+linktitle: Working With Bookmarks in Ruby
 description: "Ruby: working with Bookmarks using Aspose.Words for Java."
 type: docs
 weight: 20